Support a TTC makeover

-The TTC is creating a new "wayfinding" strategy, but it lacks funding.
+The TTC has a new "wayfinding" strategy, but it lacks funding.
 Wayfinding means the signage, information, and audio announcements that guide you through the transit system.

 The front door of the TTC